-The project will involve applying victim-centered and trauma-informed services.
-The project activities will include initial and continued training of paid staff and volunteers; the immediate response of victim services staff to victims of violent crime; the application of specific victim services, including immediate crisis intervention/support, eligible emergency financial assistance; and immediate access to counseling services.
+The project will involve applying victim-centered, trauma-informed services.
+The project activities will include initial and continued training of staff and volunteers; the immediate response of victim services staff to victims of violent crime; the application of specific victim services, including immediate crisis intervention/support, eligible emergency financial assistance; crime victim compensation application assistance; and immediate access to counseling services.
 Access to immediate counseling services would involve activities that are included in the existing program.
 Notification of the availability of counseling will be provided to victims at the time of initial contact with program staff and through brochures and/or social media marketing.
-The program will expand its services by offering emergency financial assistance to include costs of emergency related expenses; food, transportation, lodging, clothing; and making a victim's residence safe.
-The program will also expand with the addition of a paid staff position, a victim services clerk, whose duties will involve assisting the crime victim liaison with case management, direct interaction with victims, and the application of victim-centered and trauma-informed victim services.
+The program will will also involve the offering of emergency financial assistance to include costs of emergency related expenses; food, transportation, lodging, clothing; and making a victim's residence safe.
+The program also wants to continue with one additional staff position, a victim services clerk, whose duties will involve assisting the crime victim liaison with case management, direct interaction with victims, and the application and referral of victim-centered and trauma-informed victim services.